phu-n-tran/StoreFront_Team30/project_requirements/Project Requirement.md

 <br />

 # System Environment
 The design of our system environment includes the use of a Linux based machine to house our database application.
-This linux server will host an Node.js webserver that will be serving our application to the users.
-The database that we will use will be created and maintained by a mySQL DBMS.
+This Linux machine will host an Node.js webserver that will be serving our application to the users.
+The database that we will use will be created and maintained by a MySQL DBMS.
 The front-end application will be written using React.js.
 The front-end will then communicate with the database through the business logic tier, written in Node.js.
-Overall, this project will require knowledge of mySQL, Node.js, and React.js to arrive at completion.
+Overall, this project will require knowledge of MySQL, Node.js, and React.js to arrive at completion.

 <br />